The struggle is real. You sit down to start a simple 1,000 words and you feel writer's block creeping in. It can feel impossible to get through.

 5. Use noun cards to free write.

 What's a noun card?
 It is what it sounds like.
 Go get a set of index cards and cut them in half.
 Write one noun on every half-card until you have no cards left.
 These cards will act as your starting point for some limitless free writing.

 When I feel like I have nothing left to write about, I break out my noun cards.

 Start with a pen and paper—no pencils and no technology.
 You should not be able to change what you write.
 This is an exercise in uncovering new ideas.
 If you get hung up on editing, you won't get past your own criticism.

 Pick a noun card.
 Did you pick "Golden Gate Bridge?"
 That's awesome, now set a timer for two minutes (seriously, do it) and write furiously.
 Then pick another noun card and free write for two minutes.

-Ultimately it is about defining you message, uncovering what is important to your Buyer Personas, and getting your brain-engine warm in order to hit your creative stride.
+Ultimately, it's about defining you message, uncovering what is important to your Buyer Personas, and getting your brain-engine warm in order to hit your creative stride.

 After a few sessions, concentrate your writing snippets into just a few words.
 This can act as a starting point for new blog titles, blog topics, and even long-tail keywords.

-It may not be writer's block that you are facing.
-It could be a skill gap.
 I've had the hard realization that I don't know how to accomplish my goal.
 It can take a long time searching for answers and practicing to close or develop a skill, like writing.

 Closing a skill gap requires more than a bus ride with a stuffed animal holding a deck of index cards.
 Over the years, I've benefited from live training courses, great books, and working with a mentor.
 To pay it forward, I've linked some great resources below to help on your journey.
 Good luck!